thfabian/tinytest/README.md

 	If either array contains one or more NaNs, the check fails.
 Infs are treated as equal if they are in the same place and of the same sign in both arrays.

-	If an assertion fails an error message will be printed to stderr and the execution _continues_.
+	If an assertion fails, an error message will be printed to stderr and the execution _continues_.
 Only the _first_ error will create a detailed diagnostic message, to alter this behaviour define `TINYTEST_PRINT_ALL` before including `tinytest.h`.

 	Note: There is a shorhand macro `ALLCLOSE_DOUBLE_3(a, b, N)` which automatically sets `atol = 1e-08` and `rtol = 1e-05`.